FIFA World Cup 2018: Harry Kane, Jamie Vardy, Phil Jones play Kabaddi in training session; watch video

-Former players like Rio Ferdinand, Steven Gerrard and Frank Lampard had stated that one of the key reasons why England never succeeded in the World Cup over the past decade despite the presence of big names was a lack of cohesion in the dressing room.
-It seems current coach Gareth Southgate is looking to ensure that his team also don’t fall short because of a lack of a bond between the players and the sport of choice for England when it comes to team building ahead of the 2018 World Cup seems to be…..Kabaddi!
+Former players Rio Ferdinand, Steven Gerrard and Frank Lampard had admitted in a television show that one of the key reasons why England never succeeded in the World Cup in the past decade despite the presence of big names was a lack of cohesion among the team members.
+It seems current coach Gareth Southgate is looking to ensure that his team also don’t fall short because of the relations between his players and the sport of choice for England when it comes to team building ahead of the 2018 World Cup seems to be…..Kabaddi!

 In a video that is doing the rounds on social media, some of the popular members of the squad like captain Harry Kane, Raheem Sterling, Danny Welbeck, Jamie Vardy and so on can be seen indulging in a game of Kabaddi.